 Figuring out the right amount of space for your flock of 20 is one of the most important steps in planning your coop.
 It’s about more than just square footage; it’s about creating a healthy, stress-free environment where your chickens can thrive.
 Overcrowding can lead to pecking, illness, and unhappy hens, which is the last thing any chicken keeper wants.
 A well-designed coop provides enough room for your flock to eat, sleep, lay eggs, and simply be chickens without getting in each other's way.
 When you give them the space they need, you’re setting yourself up for a happier, healthier flock and a much more enjoyable experience.
 Let’s break down exactly what that looks like.

-Calculate Coop and Run Size
+How to Calculate Coop and Run Size

 When it comes to the coop itself, a good rule of thumb is to provide at least 8-10 square feet of floor space per chicken.
 For a flock of 20, you’ll want a coop that is between 160 and 200 square feet.
 This gives every bird enough room to move around comfortably, especially on days when they’re cooped up due to bad weather.
 Don’t forget about the outdoor run, either.
 Your chickens will spend most of their day outside, so aim for at least 10 square feet of run space per bird.
 Providing ample room reduces stress and keeps your flock active and content.
 Our customizable coops are designed with these generous dimensions in mind.

-Plan for Roosts and Nesting Boxes
+How Many Roosts and Nesting Boxes Do You Need?

 At night, chickens sleep on roosts, which are elevated bars that mimic tree branches.
 Each chicken needs about 8-10 inches of roosting space to perch comfortably.
 For 20 chickens, you'll need multiple roosting bars to ensure everyone has a spot.
 For laying eggs, you’ll need nesting boxes.
 The standard recommendation is one nesting box for every 4-5 hens, so a flock of 20 requires at least 4-5 boxes.
 Placing them in a quiet, dark area of the coop encourages hens to lay there instead of on the floor.
 Having enough of both roosts and nesting boxes prevents squabbles and keeps the peace within the flock.
 You can even add special touches with our coop accessories.